 For all coordinated prime+parallel mode combinations, the custom dither patterns involve non-zero steps along both detector axes (x and y) such that none of the dithers fall on the same detector row or column.
 Each dither constitutes an integer plus a fractional pixel (subpixel) step.
 The integer pixel component of the dither step mitigates bad pixels and flat field uncertainties, while the fractional pixel component improves PSF sampling and achievable spatial resolution in the combined image.

-There are different dither patterns for different combinations of prime and parallel instruments.
 The sections below describe the general philosophy behind these dither patterns, followed by the specifics for the different instrument combinations.

 General determination of custom dither pattern steps